Popular Streaming Service Wins for Eye-Opening Offerings, Such as Okja and What the Health

 Following Okja‘s release, demand for PETA’s vegan starter kits skyrocketed, and after watching What the Health, celebrities—such as Ne-Yo, Lewis Hamilton, and Jahlil Okafor—were persuaded to eat vegan, while SeaWorld’s stock value and attendance numbers have both continued to plummet since Blackfish was added to Netflix.

 PETA—whose motto reads, in part, that “animals are not ours to eat”—notes that vegans have a smaller carbon footprint and a reduced risk of suffering from heart attacks, diabetes, obesity, cancer, and strokes than meat-eaters do, and they spare more than 100 animals a year daily suffering and a terrifying death in today’s meat, egg, and dairy industries.
-In addition, a United Nations report concluded that a global switch to vegan eating is necessary to combat the worst effects of climate change.
+In addition, a United Nations report concluded that a global switch to vegan eating is vital if we are to combat the worst effects of climate change.

 Past award winners include Beyond Meat, Ogilvy & Mather Advertising Bangkok, Daiya, and Emulate.